History of Jardine Matheson & Co.: Early history

 James Matheson was born in 1796 in the far north of mainland Scotland and also attended Edinburgh University.
 He began work in 1815 as a free merchant in Calcutta at his uncle's Agency House, Mackintosh & Co., trading goods and services between different markets and communities.
 One day his uncle entrusted him with a letter to be delivered to the captain of a soon-to-depart British vessel.
 Matheson forgot to deliver the missive and the vessel sailed without it.
 Incensed at his nephew's negligence, the uncle suggested that young James might be better off back in England.
 He took his uncle at his word and went to engage a passage back home.
 Instead, on the advice of an old sea captain, Matheson went to Canton.
 Here he became an independent merchant acting as agent for firms engaged in the rapidly expanding Indian export market.
 He then entered into a partnership, known as Yrissari & Co, which quickly became one of the five principal Agency Houses in China at the time, branching out into trade with many different countries.
 After Francis Xavier de Yrissari's death, Matheson wound up the firm's affairs and closed shop.
 Yrissari, leaving no heir, had willed all his shares in the firm to Matheson.
 This created the perfect opportunity for Matheson to join in commerce with Jardine.
 Matheson proved a perfect partner for Jardine.
 James Matheson and his nephew, Alexander Matheson, joined the firm Magniac and Co. in 1827, but their association was not officially advertised until 1 January 1828.
 Jardine was known as the planner, the tough negotiator and strategist of the firm and Matheson was known as the organisation man, who handled the firm's correspondence, and other complex articles including legal affairs.
 Matheson was known to be behind many of the company's innovative practices.
 The two men were a study in contrasts, Jardine being tall, lean and trim while Matheson was short and slightly portly.
 Matheson had the advantage of coming from a family with social and economic means, while Jardine came from a much more humble background.
 Jardine was tough, serious, detail-oriented and reserved while Matheson was creative, outspoken and jovial.
 Jardine was known to work long hours and was extremely business-minded, while Matheson enjoyed the arts and was known for his eloquence.
 William C. Hunter, a contemporary of Jardine who worked for the American firm Russell & Co., wrote of him, "He was a gentleman of great strength of character and of unbounded generosity."
 Hunter's description of Matheson was, "He was a gentleman of great suavity of manner and the impersonation of benevolence."
-But there were similarities in both men.
+But there were also similarities.
 Jardine and Matheson were second sons, possibly explaining their drive and character.
 Both men were hardworking, driven and single-minded in their pursuit of wealth.